imjoy-team/imagej.js/README.md

 A Zarr store can be constructed in either Javascript or Python, for examples in Python please take a look at [vizarr](https://github.com/hms-dbmi/vizarr/tree/master/example).

 **Note: This function uses Virtual Stack in ImageJ to display, this means it will load the image plane as a whole -- as a result, it doesn't support loading image with large width and height (e.g. much less than 50000 pixels on each dimension ).
-You can however, make a stack with all the tiles.**
+You will need to use `offsetX`, `offsetY`, `sizeX`, `sizeY` to crop the image plane.**
 ### getImage(format)

 Get the current image (current slice for a stack), for example, in Python you can get it as numpy array by setting the format to "ndarray".